braziljs/eloquente-javascript/05_higher_order.md

 {{index vocabulary}}

 The second is shorter and easier to interpret.
-But you do need to understand a few more cooking-related words—_soak_, _simmer_, _chop_, and, I guess, _vegetable_.
+But you do need to understand a few more cooking-related words such as _soak_, _simmer_, _chop_, and, I guess, _vegetable_.

 When programming, we can't rely on all the words we need to be waiting for us in the dictionary.
-Thus you might fall into the pattern of the first recipe—work out the precise steps the computer has to perform, one by one, blind to the higher-level concepts that they express.
+Thus, we might fall into the pattern of the first recipe—work out the precise steps the computer has to perform, one by one, blind to the higher-level concepts that they express.